burakemir/burakemir.github.io/src/content/post/three_meanings_of_effects.md

 correspond to a mathematical function of some kind.
 But not always a mathematical function from the domain of argument types to the domain of the result type.

-In his 1991 article "Computational lambda-calculus and monads", Eugenio Moggi challenged the idea that semantics of $\lambda$-terms should correspond to simple mathematical functions.
+In his 1989 LICS paper "Computational lambda-calculus and monads", Eugenio Moggi challenged the idea that semantics of $\lambda$-terms should correspond to simple mathematical functions.
 He pointed out the existence of various firmly established *notions of computation* which are all better explained by something else,